Top 11 Greatest Mothers In American History

 Photo Getty |

-In 1903, at just 19 years old, Eleanor became engaged to a distant cousin -- Franklin Delano Roosevelt -- in a marriage that would prove fateful.
-Soon after they were wed in 1905, she established herself as more than just FDR's wife, but also as his sort of political right hand.
-Once her husband was elected president in 1933, Eleanor became a new kind of first lady, holding press conferences, traveling across the globe, giving lectures, and even writing op-eds in a syndicated newspaper column titled "My Day."
+Eleanor became engaged to a distant cousin, Franklin Delano Roosevelt, in 1903, when she was only 19 years old, in a marriage that would prove fateful.
+Soon after their marriage in 1905, she established herself not only as FDR's wife, but also as his political right hand.
+Eleanor became a new kind of first lady after her husband was elected president in 1933, holding press conferences, traveling around the world, giving lectures, and even writing op-eds in a syndicated newspaper column titled "My Day."

-As she once famously said, at just the age of 14, " … no matter how plain a woman may be if truth and loyalty are stamped upon her face all will be attracted to her … "
+At the age of 14, she famously stated, "... no matter how plain a woman may be, if truth and loyalty are stamped upon her face, all will be attracted to her... "

 7. Melinda Gates

-We all know Bill Gates as the creative genius behind Microsoft, who rose to prominence within the tech world during the 1980s.
-But few know the story of his wife, Melinda Gates.
+Bill Gates is best known as the creative genius behind Microsoft, who rose to prominence in the 1980s.
+Few people are familiar with the story of his wife, Melinda Gates.

-Melinda was born in Texas in 1964 to a mother who emphasized education above all else, after being denied the right to attend college herself.
-Interested in math and science from a young age, Melinda went on to study computer science at Duke University and later earned a master's degree in business administration before she landed a job at Microsoft, where she worked her way up and oversaw such projects as Expedia and Encarta.
+Melinda was born in Texas in 1964 to a mother who placed a high value on education after being denied the right to attend college herself.
+Melinda, who was always interested in math and science, went on to study computer science at Duke University and later earned a master's degree in business administration before landing a job at Microsoft, where she worked her way up and oversaw projects like Expedia and Encarta.

 Photo Forbes |

-There, she met her new boss and future husband, Bill, and after marrying in 1994 after six years of dating, the pair launched the Bill & Melinda Gates Foundation to address global poverty and health issues.
-Today, the foundation is her main focus, and her work there has led to a variety of amazing achievements, including funding the studies of disadvantaged youth and improving access to birth control for women in third-world countries.
+There, she met her new boss and future husband, Bill, and after six years of dating, the couple married in 1994 and founded the Bill & Melinda Gates Foundation to address global poverty and health issues.
+Today, the foundation is her primary focus, and her work there has resulted in a number of incredible accomplishments, such as funding disadvantaged youth studies and improving access to birth control for women in third-world countries.

 She created an online community of optimists to create a better world Melinda doesn't want the conversation around global innovation to end with her.
 To get people from all walks of life involved in improving the world, she created the online platform Evoke.
 "I like to think of us as a community of possibilists--people who believe the world can get better and are committed to doing our part to improve it," says Melinda on the company's website. |